javacaliente/superdesign-mcp-server/README.md

 # Superdesign MCP Server for Cline

 An MCP (Model Context Protocol) server that brings [Superdesign](https://github.com/superdesigndev/superdesign) - an open source AI design agent by [@jasonzhou1993](https://twitter.com/jasonzhou1993) and [@jackjack_eth](https://twitter.com/jackjack_eth) - to Cline as native tools.
 This Cline version was originally from [superdesign-mcp-claude-code](https://github.com/jonthebeef/superdesign-mcp-claude-code).
 Currently the main difference was updating Claude Code references to Cline.
-And updateing the Read Me to include more details about the project.
+And updating the Read Me to include more details about the project.
 This server operates as a "design orchestrator" that provides structured specifications for Cline to execute, enabling Superdesign's sophisticated design capabilities without requiring separate API keys.

 ## Key Benefits